RapidScada/scada-community/Drivers/KpMqtt/README.md

 "." - the symbol "." will be used as the decimal place.
 "," - the symbol "," will be used as a decimal place.
+-	**Prefix** attribute - this attribute used for MQTT messages.
+Should not contain trailing slash.
+Used for the MqttPubTopics section.
+-	**Suffix** attribute - this attribute used for MQTT messages.
+Should not contain trailing slash.
+Used for the MqttPubTopics section.
 -	**NumCmd** attribute -  this attribute must contain the command number from the control channel.
 Used in the MqttPubCmds and MqttSubCmds sections.
 -	**CmdType** attribute - this attribute must contain the type of command.
 Used in the MqttSubCmds section.
 Must contain one of the following values: